 Northbound 241 Channelizer Project

-In 2022, approximately 800 new vertical channelizer posts will be installed on the northbound 241 Toll Road from the Windy Ridge Mainline Toll Point to State Route (SR) 91.
+In 2022, approximately 800 new vertical channelizer posts were installed on the northbound 241 Toll Road, beginning approximately 1.5 miles north of the Windy Ridge Mainline Toll Point to State Route (SR) 91.
 The project will assist and promote good driving habits, prevent queue-jumpers, enhance safety and assist traffic flow for motorists transitioning from the 241 Toll Road to SR 91.

 There are four lanes on the northbound 241 Toll Road as drivers approach SR 91 — two lanes on the left merge onto the westbound SR 91 and two lanes on the right merge onto the eastbound SR 91.